 Paint-Injected Bubble Wrap Art

 At first glance the large scale works appear as an interesting take on pointillism.
-Upon closer inspection, one can see that the ‘dots’ are actually the bubbles in a sheet of bubble-wrap, each injected with a different color of paint.
+Upon closer inspection, one can see that the ‘dots’ are actually the bubbles in a sheet of plastic bubble-wrap, each injected with a different color of paint.
+That in itself, is already amazing to me.

 To create the Bubble Wrap pieces Bradley injects each bubble individually with acrylic paint, acutely aware of the exchange between paint and the air inside as one of those two elements displaces the other.